quicwg/base-drafts/draft-ietf-quic-recovery.md

   packet is acknowledged, QUIC exits recovery.

 ssthresh:
-: Slow start threshold in bytes.
-When the congestion window is below ssthresh, the mode is slow start and the window grows by the number of bytes acknowledged.
+: Slow start threshold in octets.
+When the congestion window is below ssthresh, the mode is slow start and the window grows by the number of octets acknowledged.

 ### Initialization